Stephen Rebello: "A City Full of Hawks: On the Waterfront Seventy Years Later - Still the Great American Contender" (2024)

-For the first time, Rebello documented the making of this film about internecine power struggles and thwarted ambition, a film which had its share of big personalities involved in its making, among them Brando, Elia Kazan, playwright Arthur Miller, screenwriter Schulberg, producer Sam Spiegel, composer Leonard Bernstein, Marilyn Monroe, Rod Steiger, Eva Marie Saint, Paul Newman, Joanne Woodward, Frank Sinatra, Elizabeth Montgomery, Grace Kelly, Aaron Copland, and more.
-What happened among them, let alone the dramas that were unfolding in their personal lives when they were off set, ironically recalls what Michael Corleone says in one of On the Waterfront’s most celebrated descendants, The Godfather: “It’s not personal.
-It’s strictly business."
-But, of course, it’s always intensely personal.

 Published in November of 2024, the book received such positive reviews as this one in Publishers Weekly, "Journalist Rebello delivers a meticulous account of On the Waterfront’s bumpy path to the silver screen....
 Rebello gamely traces how real-life political drama combined with rank Hollywood gamesmanship to create a classic of American film.
 Cinephiles will be transfixed."

-Wrote Steven C. Smith, author of A Heart at Fire's Center: The Life and Music of Bernard Herrmann: "Compelling from start to finish, A City Full of Hawks is a page-turner, thanks to vivid storytelling, an energetic pace, and surprising details about the conflict and creativity behind an American classic.
+Wrote Steven C. Smith: "Compelling from start to finish, A City Full of Hawks is a page-turner, thanks to vivid storytelling, an energetic pace, and surprising details about the conflict and creativity behind an American classic.
 Rebello impressively conveys how difficult it is to make a good film, much less a great one.
 He also debunks the myth of the director-as-sole-creator, as he explores the contributions of writer Budd Schulberg, cinematographer Boris Kaufman, composer Leonard Bernstein, and notorious producer Sam Spiegel, whose devious financial dealings were balanced by excellent taste.
 The result is a definitive book on its subject - one that gives director Elia Kazan the praise he deserves as a filmmaker, while reminding us of his flawed morality during the Hollywood blacklist."

-Nat Segaloff, author of The Exorcist Legacy and Breaking the Code: Otto Preminger vs. Hollywood's Censors, opined: On the Waterfront remains a powerhouse film that has been endlessly quoted but never before so meticulously examined as by Stephen Rebello in his painstaking chronicle, A City Full of Hawks.
-As he reveals, the movie itself was almost the least dramatic element of the project's odyssey from the docks to the screen.
-Along the way there were unions, the mob, Reds, the blacklist, and assorted denizens who straddled one or more of those labels.
+Nat Segaloff opined: On the Waterfront remains a powerhouse film that has been endlessly quoted but never before so meticulously examined as by Stephen Rebello in his painstaking chronicle, A City Full of Hawks...
 As brilliantly as Rebello captured Hitchcock's Psycho in his Alfred Hitchcock and the Making of Psycho, he wrestles On the Waterfront into history."